Here’s how you can install and use GNOME Extensions in Ubuntu and other Linux distros.

 sudo dnf install chrome-gnome-shell

-Go to extensions.gnome.org via your choice of browser (in step 1) and search for any extension.
-On the extension page’s top right section click on the “OFF” button to turn it on.
+Step 3: Go to extensions.gnome.org via your choice of browser (in step 1) and search for any extension.
+On the extension page’s top right section, click the “OFF” button to turn it on.

-For further customization options open the GNOME Tweak Tool and you can configure the options of all installed extensions.
+Step 4: For further customization options, open the GNOME Tweak Tool, and you can configure the options of all installed extensions.

 If you do not have GNOME Tweak installed, you can install using this guide.

-I hope this guide helps you to give you an understanding on how to install and use GNOME extensions in Ubuntu and other Linux distributions.
+I hope this guide helps you understand how to install and use GNOME extensions in Ubuntu and other Linux distributions.